-- 1. All faculty members (teaching, research and extension) are entitled to full freedom in research and in the publication of the results, subject to the adequate performance of their other academic duties and relevant legal requirements; but research funded by agencies external to the University should be based upon an understanding with the authorities of the institution. - 2.
-All faculty members are entitled to freedom in the classroom in discussing the subject of the course, but they should be careful not to introduce into their teaching either controversial matter that has no relation to the subject or actions that violate the rights of students. - 3.
-University faculty members are citizens, members of learned professions, and academic officers of educational institutions.
+- 1. Teachers are entitled to full freedom in research and in the publication of the results, subject to the adequate performance of their other academic duties; but research for pecuniary return should be based upon an understanding with the authorities of the institution. - Teachers are entitled to freedom in the classroom in discussing their subject, but they should be careful not to introduce into their teaching controversial matter which has no relation to the subject.
+Limitations of academic freedom because of religious or other aims of the institution should be clearly stated in writing at the time of appointment. - 3.
+College and university teachers are citizens, members of a learned profession, and officers of an educational institution.
 When they speak or write as citizens, they should be free from institutional censorship or discipline, but their special position in the community imposes special obligations.
-As persons of learning and educational officers, they should remember that the public may judge their profession and institution by their utterances.
+As scholars and educational officers, they should remember that the public may judge their profession and their institution by their utterances.
 Hence, they should at all times be accurate, should exercise appropriate restraint, should show respect for the opinions of others, and should make every effort to indicate that they do not speak for the institution.